 W District.
 Your new favorite place in Bangkok.

 W District has got it all if you are looking for a sensory overload.
 It has got to be Bangkok’s best night market.
 Especially if you’re a foodie in need of a food fest.
 So much more than just a market or a beer garden, it promotes itself as a “hangout space of art and urban lifestyle”.
+It’s prime real estate in Thailand, prepped for your drunken cravings of all varieties.

 Let’s get this straight.
 We’re not talking your bog-standard night market filled with cheap clothes and even cheaper tat.
 This is the sort of place that has been considered long off the beaten track.
-It’s existence is shared in hushed whispers.
+Its existence is shared in hushed whispers.
 Well fortunately (or unfortunately) it’s now no longer a secret!
 You’ll want to share this food heaven with everyone you meet.

 I seriously cannot stop calling this place food heaven ‘cos it is.
 You’ll find it hard to match restaurants of this quality in Bangkok.
 With more than 50 food stalls, choice can be a bit of a problem.
 Obviously, there’s Thai but there’s so much.
 Just a little heads up, Thai food is relatively expensive here.
 But do you really want to go for pizza in Bangkok?
 Thin-crust base with piping hot mozzarella.
 The freshest sashimi from the Japanese stall.
 Even with Thai spice, feeling like some jalapenos?
 Or if you need to temper it down after all that hot spicy?
 Go British with Cornish pasties encased in the softest, fluffiest pastry.